 Do You Trust Your Performance Numbers?

-We talk to wealth managers on a regular basis that don’t trust their performance.
+We talk to wealth managers on a regular basis who don’t trust their performance.
 It’s not because they have the wrong formula or are using the wrong method.
 It’s not because they have “old technology” either.
 I wrote about the top reasons why inaccurate performance returns are calculated a few months ago, see Four Reasons Why Your Performance Returns are Wrong.

 In our experience, firms will have varying success in eliminating bad or inconsistent data, which is typically the underlying cause of the issue, but they will never be able to fully automate this process.
-The best practice to achieving maximum accuracy is having a good process to review, reconcile and audit your data that produces your performance.
+The best practice for achieving maximum accuracy is having a good process to review, reconcile and audit your data that produces your performance.

 The reality is that most firms and most vendors have little to no process to review performance numbers.
-The following are three best practices that will help improve your firms performance results:
+The following are three best practices that will help improve your firm’s performance results:

 - Accounting Checks.
 This is the most basic reconciliation of cash and share balances.
 The purpose of this check is to answer the question, does the transaction activity balance the cash and shares/units of my holdings from one point in time to another.
 If the answer to this is “no”, you are guaranteed to have accuracy issues.
-Many firms rely on their investment operations group to handle this but unfortunately their concern is typically making sure these checks are passed from an accounting perspective (dollars and cents) but can still leave issues with performance calculation.
+Many firms rely on their investment operations group to handle this but unfortunately, their concern is typically making sure these checks are passed from an accounting perspective (dollars and cents) but can still leave issues with performance calculation.

 - Data Checks.
 While your cash and shares might balance, are you missing accruals, prices, security demographics such as coupon dates, ex-div dates, TIPS factors and more.
 In addition, are free receipts/deliveries valued correctly, have corporate actions been investigated to ensure the proper performance impact is occurring?
 Most firms completely miss these types of checks, instead relying on their operations teams to “reconcile” the numbers.
 These secondary data checks are key to producing accurate results.